 Most customers are excited to learn about the work you are performing for them, if they aren’t – they’ll let you know.
 But if a customer can fully understand the job you are doing, they’ll be more likely to understand why they might need that more expensive part (creating upsell opportunities in the field).

 This process is also known as consultative selling.
 Fundamentally, consultative selling is part of offering great customer service and building trust with prospects.
 Do it well and prospects will not only become customers, but will likely return in the future, and highly rate and recommend your business as well.
-For more on the topic, visit our sales playbook, Selling for the Trades.
+For more on the topic, check out our free sales tactics strategy guide!

 3. Eco-Friendly Products